Miki Núñez

-Miguel "Miki" Núñez Pozo (born 6 January 1996) is a Spanish singer and television personality from Terrassa.
-He gained national recognition after placing sixth in series ten of the reality television talent competition Operación Triunfo.
+Miguel "Miki" Núñez Pozo (born 6 January 1996) is a Catalan singer and television personality from Terrassa.
+He gained national recognition after placing sixth in series ten of the television talent competition Operación Triunfo.
 Núñez consequently represented Spain at the Eurovision Song Contest in 2019, with the song "La Venda".
 The singer would release two studio albums afterwards through Universal Music, Amuza (2019) and Iceberg (2020) to great commercial success.